merinak1/World_Weather_Analysis/README.md

     * Using the Vacation hotels, 4 cities were picked within the United States, created the driving route and displayed on map.

 ## Summary
    The analysis can reused to plan for trip by scouring vacation destinations and picking final 4 cities for the trip.
-It can be tweaked to serch vacation spots within certain part of the World by changing latitude and longitude list.
+It can be tweaked to search vacation spots within certain part of the World by changing latitude and longitude list.